IFRS Foundation

 • Fraud & Unnecessary Procedures

-Health care delivery entities in the U.S. are subject to significant fines and penalties under the Federal False Claims Act and similar state laws.
-Entities that receive at least $5 million annually in Medicaid payments must have written policies for all employees and contractors regarding false claims, false statements, and whistleblower protections under these laws.
-The ability to ensure compliance in this area may have material implications for health delivery entities.
+Health care delivery entities may be subject to significant fines and penalties if their staff are found to be engaged in medical fraud.
+Many entities must have written policies for all employees and contractors regarding false claims, false statements and whistle-blower protections.
+The ability to ensure compliance in this area may have implications for health care delivery entities, including one-time charges and reputational damage.

 Select up to 4 industries